-There was a rather difficult meeting planned between three of the team and a major stakeholder / client.
+There was a rather difficult meeting planned between three of the team (including me) and a major stakeholder / client.
 The client was unhappy to say the least and this was expected to be a meeting where the riot act was read and harsh words were exchanged.
 Yes, it was that kind of company.

-However, the outcome was very different indeed.
-I'm going to deconstruct what I (we) did in the meeting to difuse the situate, focus on change and fundamentally change the environment to ensure a more amicable outcome.
+I'm going to deconstruct what I (we) did in the meeting to defuse the situation and focus on moving forward, and how I changed the environment to ensure a more amicable outcome.

-Now, it's not my winning charm, that is for sure.
 Instead, it was a series of considered "moves" that anyone can learn.
-I cover many of these in the Super Power workshop.
-Of course, there are many nuances to this tall tale (which by the way is very true) and no doubt factors I've never considered, but I lay it all out here to bring home the important of effective communication in the workplace.
+I cover many of these in the Effective Communication Super Power course.
+There are many nuances to this tall tale (which by the way is very true) and no doubt factors I've never considered, but I lay it all out here to bring home the important of effective communication in the workplace.

-Here's a high art drawing of the room.
+Here's a high-art drawing of the room.

 10:15

 I walk past the room to scope out the location.
 Seems reasonable enough for a contentious meeting.
 A bit small, a bit open.
+That desk is too big.

 It is what it is though.
 Make the most of it.